todb/junkdrawer/kali/msf-dev.md

 git push origin
 ```

+The less easy way to do this is described at [GitHub][gh-pr-refs].

-That will let you check out someone else's pull request (PR), make
+All this lets you check out someone else's pull request (PR), make
 changes, and publish to your own branch on your own fork.
 This will, in
 turn, allow you to help out on other people's PRs with fixes or
 additions.

 ## Keep in sync

-You pretty much never want to commit to master directly.
+You pretty much **never** want to commit to master directly.
 Always make
 changes in a branch, and then merge those changes.
 This makes it easy to
 keep in sync with upstream and never lose any local changes.